 Bill C-59: What CPAs Need to Know

 Bill C-59, Fall Economic Statement Implementation Act received royal ascent and took effect on June 20, 2024.
-It brought significant amendments to the Competition Act aimed at addressing misleading claims about environmental and social benefits also known as greenwashing.
-The amendments place the burden on organizations making claims to substantiate that these claims are based on adequate and proper testing, following internationally recognized methodologies.
+It brought significant amendments to the Competition Act aimed at addressing misleading claims about environmental and social benefits also known as “greenwashing”.
+The amendments place the burden on organizations making environmental or social claims to substantiate that such claims are based on adequate and proper testing, in accordance with internationally recognized methodologies.
+Bill C-59 also granted private parties the option to bring greenwashing complaints directly to the Competition Tribunal.

-The Bill amends section 74.01 of the Competition Act to address misleading environmental and social benefit claims made to the public.
+Bill C-59 amends section 74.01 of the Competition Act to address misleading environmental and social benefit claims made to the public.
 Specifically, the amendments pertain to:

 • Any statement, warranty or guarantee of a product’s benefits for protecting or restoring the environment or mitigating environmental, social, and ecological causes or effects of climate change that are not based on adequate and proper testing.